-With 30 years of experience in the gate security system industry, I’ve seen a lot of mistakes.
+With 30 years of experience in the electric security fencing industry, I’ve seen a lot of mistakes.
 Most of these oversights are simple and easy to correct.
-Unfortunately, aversion to change is common.
+Unfortunately, aversion to change is common in the industrial security industry.
 I often hear people say, “That’s the way we’ve always done things.”
 Another common phrase, “If it ain’t broke, don’t fix it.”

 How does your security stack up against crime in the area?

 Find Out What My Site's Threat Level Is